eclipse-sumo/sumo/docs/web/docs/netedit.md

 # From 30.000 feet

-**netedit** is the graphical editor for networks, additional infastructure, traffic objects and traffic data.
+**netedit** is the graphical editor for networks, additional infrastructure, traffic objects and traffic data.

 - **Purpose:** Create and modify simulation scenarios
 - **System:** portable (Linux/Windows/Mac is tested); opens a window
 - **Input (optional):** a network and any files belonging to a scenario
-- **Output:** a netork and any files belonging to a scenario
+- **Output:** a network and any files belonging to a scenario
 - **Programming Language:** C++

 # Usage Description

-For an overview of features see [Netedit Usage Documentation](Netedit/index.md).
+For an overview of features see [netedit usage documentation](Netedit/index.md).

 ## Options

-You may use a XML schema definition file for setting up a Netedit
+You may use a XML schema definition file for setting up a netedit
 configuration: [sumoConfiguration.xsd](https://sumo.dlr.de/xsd/neteditConfiguration.xsd).

 ### Configuration